hbs-rcs/hbsgrid-docs/docs/syncfiles.md

 </video>

-## Sync data from/to cloud storage (OneDrive, Dropbox etc.)
+## Transfer data from/to cloud storage

 !!! info inline end "Sync from the command-line"
     `rclone` is also available as a command-line application that you can use interactively in a terminal or in scripts.
 Refer to the [rclone documentation](https://rclone.org/docs/) for details.

-If your data is in cloud storage you may wish to sync it directly from there.
+If your data is in cloud storage (OneDrive, Dropbox etc.) you may wish to sync it directly from there.
 While the HBS Grid does not offer native *Dropbox*, *OneDrive*, or other cloud storage clients, you can use `rclone` to perform on-demand data synchronization with all major cloud storage providers.